WallaceBoen/Boenyard/index.md

 ## Azure RDP

-I've built and tested an Azure based system against RDP attack.
+I've built and tested an Azure based system against RDP attacks.
 I will include a link/pictures shortly!